SAP-samples/teched2025-IN260/exercises/Exercise_05.md

 ![IN260 Figure 05.09](assets/IN260_05.09.png)

-## Step 10 - Create Pass-through Mapping
+## Step 10 - Create Pass-through Mapping Element
 Both the source and target code lists should be mapped.
 A pass-through is enough.
 The following steps are required for it:

 - (a) Drag and drop a mapping element from